 Course Overview

-This module will ensure that practitioners enhance their practice, based on current evidence-based care.
-By undertaking this module, practitioners will create a safer environment for children, young people and their families and have a positive impact on their recovery journey.
+This module is aimed at practitioners wishing to enhance and develop their knowledge in caring for children and their families in the Recovery Unit.
+Indicative content will be structured around a systems-based approach, focusing on common paediatric presentations and congenital pathologies.
+This module will ensure that practitioners enhance their practice, based on current evidence-based care, therefore creating a safer environment for children, young people and their families, having a positive impact on their recovery journey.

 Teaching